ibmtjbot/tjbot/recipes/conversation_assistant/README.md

 An **attention word** is used so TJBot knows you are talking to it.
 The default attention word is 'Watson', but you can change it in `config.js` by changing `robotName`:

     export default {
-        assistantId: '', // add your environment id from watsonx Assistant
+        environmentId: '', // add your environment id from watsonx Assistant
         robotName: 'Watson', // set this to the name you wish to use to address your tjbot!
     }